jam1015/vim-slime-ext-neovim/README.md

 ### Note on `g:slime_input_pid`

 Used to send text using the external PID rather than Neovim's internal job id.
-Setting this to a nonzero value (evaluated as `true` in vimscript), as is done here, is recommended because the PID is the number displayed on the status line of a terminal buffer, making it easier to select the desired terminal.
-This recommended setting is not the default because neovim  uses it's internal job id to send text to a terminal; the plugin has a function that translates the PID to the inernal job id.
+Set based on preference. **Note that this plugin overrides the default terminal status line** to show the pid and job id clearly, on the far right, whereas the default setting only includes the pid in the name of the buffer.
+This will facilitate use of either the job id or job pid.

 ##### Additional Note